informalsystems/themis-contract/README.md

 ## Initialization

-To initialize your user environment with default configurations, run
+To initialize your user environment with the default configurations, run

 ```sh
 themis-contract init
 ```

+This won't overwriting or any existing configurations.

-If you ever with to reset the configurations, run
+If you ever want to reset the configurations, run

 ```sh
 themis-contract init --reset
 ```

+This will overwrite any configurations, restoring them to their default values.

 ### Identities